CS 105 I -

 AGILE INFO SYSTEM ENGINEERING PT 2

 In this course students expand upon their work on the web oriented, database connected projects started in CS 301(Part 1) by enhancing their ability to identify and address changing requirements.
 Students manage backlogs and burnout charts, iterate using Sprints and complete required testing and quality assurance.
+Throughout the semester, students are also introduced to project management principles and practices for the information systems and technology profession.
+Prerequisites: CS 301 Offered: Spring

 CS 305 -